drjbeezy/-Budget-Tracker/README.md

 # Budget-Tracker
-Developed a budget tracker via Python and Jupyter Notebook that imports a dictionary as an editable CSV file
+Developed a budget tracker via Python and Jupyter Notebook that imports a dictionary as an editable CSV file.

 Your family member wants to enter the 21st century and track their budget using a Python application that stores data in a .csv file.

+### Deliverables
+A Python application that accepts user input to interact with users.

+## Technical Acceptance Criteria:
+User Stories
+- When I start up the application, I am given the following options:
+    - Add a new entry to the budget tracker
+    - Display the total account balance
+    - View all previous entries
+- If I choose to add a new entry, I am asked to provide:
+    - A title describing the budget item
+    - Whether the budget item is Income or Expense
+    - The total amount of the budget item
+    - The date of the transaction in "MM-DD-YYYY" string format
+- If I choose to display the total account balance:
+    - The program adds all income and subtracts all expense items to display the net balance
+- If I choose to view all previous entries:
+    - The program prints all details of all previous entries in a human-readable format

+### Technical Requirements:
+- Stores all entries in a .csv file
+- Load the previously created entries when the user initializes the application

 ## Getting Started